kesternucum/ECE-Capstone-Team3/Reports/ExperimentalAnalysis.md

 | 2 | 00 to 99 | NA | None |

 Interpretation of Results
   * All numbers from 00 to 99 were properly displayed in both iterations, indicating that the sign demonstrates proper pin mapping to each segment of the LED strips and all hardware works as intended.
-Therefore, the experiment is considered a success as it met what was specified in the constraint.
+Therefore, the experiment is considered a success and the constraint was met.

 ### Constraint 2 - Sign Uses Microcontroller with 14 Digital Pins